WarBuggy/in254/design.md

 * Rest Period Reduction:
   * Every rest period, morale decreases by 10 points to simulate the psychological strain of imprisonment.
 * Life Support Adjustment:
-  * During meal periods, morale may increase if life support ratio is above 100%.
+  * During meal periods, morale can be modified by life support ration
-  * Formula: `floor((LifeSupport% - 100) × 10%)` morale points gained.
+    * Formula: inmate morale = current morale + (ration point - 10)
-  * During rest periods, the morale reduction is decreased by the same amount.
+  * During rest periods, morale can be modified by life support ration
+    * Formula: inmate morale = current morale + (ration point - 10)
 * Credit Achievement Bonus:
   * Inmate morale can increase at the end of rest periods based on total sentence credit earned:
   * ≥70% of total sentence credit: +5 morale